Updated on November 20, 2025 by Angelika Klein

-15 degrees and sunshine today inspired me to take a trip to the Stauferland, between Göppingen and Schwäbisch Gmünd - an area full of history, where the most powerful dynasty in southern Germany once had its roots.
-Its most famous representatives were Frederick I Barbarossa, Henry IV and Frederick II.
-Lorch Monastery, which is picturesquely situated on a ridge above the Rems valley, and ended in Schwäbisch Gmünd, the oldest Staufer city.
+With 59°F and sunshine, I couldn’t resist heading out for a day trip into Stauferland, the historic region between Göppingen and Schwäbisch Gmünd.
+It’s an area shaped by one of Southern Germany’s most influential dynasties.
+Its most famous members include Frederick I “Barbarossa,” Henry IV, and Frederick II.
+My day began at Lorch Monasterybeautifully situated on a ridge above the Rems Valley, and ended in Schwäbisch Gmünd, the oldest Staufer town.

-Even before I entered the monastery grounds, I stopped at the reconstructed Roman watchtower, which stands right next to the parking lot.
-This is where the Upper Germanic-Rhaetian Limes, who today is UNESCO World Heritage sites belongs to.
-The tower and a section of palisade fence were rebuilt in 1996 according to archaeological models and give a vivid impression of what Roman border security looked like - it is fascinating to imagine that Roman soldiers patrolled here almost 2000 years ago.
+Before entering the monastery grounds, I stopped at the reconstructed Roman watchtowerright next to the parking area.
+This is where the Upper Germanic-Rhaetian Limesonce marked the northern frontier of the Roman Empire.
+Today, this section is part of the UNESCO World Heritage Site.
+The tower and a section of palisade fence were rebuilt in 1996 based on archaeological findings and offer an impressive idea of what the Roman border fortifications once looked like.
+Hard to believe that Roman soldiers patrolled this very ridge almost 2,000 years ago.

-👉 More about the Upper German-Rhaetian Limes you can find out in my article about the UNESCO World Heritage in Germany,.
+👉 Learn more about the Upper German-Rhaetian Limes in my article about Germany's UNESCO World Heritage sites.

 Reconstruction of a Roman watchtower at Lorch Monastery